celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 While other Validator Groups will exist on the Celo Networks, the fastest way to get up and running with a Validator will be to register a Validator Group, register a Validator, and add that Validator to your Validator Group.
 The addresses used to register Validator Groups and Validators must be unique, which will require that you create two accounts in the step-by-step guide below.

-Because running a Validator is an important task, we have created additional infrastructure known as proxies that allow Validators to further secure their validating keys.
-In this setup, proxies connect with other peers, but the actual machine with the validating key can be in a private network.
+Because of the importance of Validator security and availability, Validators are expected to run one or more additional "proxy" nodes.
+In this setup, the proxy node connects with the rest of the network, and the machine running the Validator communicates only with the proxy, ideally via a private network.

-Additionally, Validators are expected to run an [Attestation Service](https://github.com/celo-org/celo-monorepo/tree/master/packages/attestation-service) as part of the [lightweight identity protocol](/celo-codebase/protocol/identity), to provide attestations that allow users to map their phone number to an account on Celo.
+Additionally, Validators are expected to run an [Attestation Service](https://github.com/celo-org/celo-monorepo/tree/master/packages/attestation-service) as part of the [lightweight identity protocol](/celo-codebase/protocol/identity), to provide attestations that allow users to map their phone number to a Celo address.

 You can find more details about Celo mission and why becoming a Validator [at the following page](https://medium.com/celohq/calling-all-chefs-become-a-celo-validator-c75d1c2909aa).